WuerthPhoenix/tornado/engine/matcher/README.md

 to obtain the desired result.

 Common entries to all configurations:
-- **from**: An expression that determines to value to which to apply the extractor regex;
+- **from**: An expression that determines to which value to apply the extractor regex;
-- **modifiers_post**: A list of String modifiers to post process the extracted value.
+- **modifiers_post**: A list of String modifiers to post-process the extracted value.
 They can be:

   - *Lowercase*: it converts the resulting String to lower case;
-  - *ReplaceAll*: it returns a new string with all matches of a substring replaced by a replacement;
+  - *ReplaceAll*: it returns a new string with all matches of a substring replaced by the new text;
   - *Trim*: it trims the resulting String;

 In addition, three parameters combined will define the behavior of an extractor: